 6.37 Type-breaking Reinterpretation of Data [AMV]

-This vulnerability is not applicable to Python because assignments are made to objects and the object always holds the type – not the variable, therefore all referenced objects has the same type and there is no way to have more than one type for any given object.
+This vulnerability is not applicable to Python because assignments are made to objects and the object always holds the type – not the variable, therefore all referenced objects have the same type and there is no way to have more than one type for any given object at any given time.

 6.38 Deep vs. Shallow Copying [YAN]